NathanFrund/Goby/README.md

 ### Flexible Architecture

-- Serve both HTML and JSON from the same endpoints
+- Serve HTML fragments and JSON from dedicated websocket endpoints
 - Event-driven architecture with Watermill message bus
 - Modular design that grows with your application